andrewbaillie/nlp-with-python/presentation.md

 ### Lemmatizing

 ^ Lemmatization reduces words to their base word, which is linguistically correct lemmas.
 It transforms root word with the use of vocabulary and morphological analysis.
-It is usually more sophisticated than stemming and will generate a proper english word
+It is usually more sophisticated than stemming and will generate a proper english word.

+^ We can combine POS tagging and Lemmatiztion to improve the resulting words

 ```python
 from nltk.stem.wordnet import WordNetLemmatizer